egonnelli/egonnelli/README.md

 Welcome to my github :)

+- 🌱 I’m currently learning Bayesian Statistics and Machine Learning applied to Finance and Portfolio Management.

+- 📫 How to reach me: I synthesized all my personal information on my website in the following link: [egonnelli.github.io](https://egonnelli.github.io)

 <!--
 **egonnelli/egonnelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.